EihwazDE/7d2d/H7SB_Seats/README.md

 * **New: 17 Different Seats**

-* **New: 4 Different Beds**
+* **New: 5 Different Beds**

 * **New: 2 Different Toilets**

-	-This items can be placed to sit on (E).
+	This items can be placed to sit on (E).

-	-The middle of the bike is usually the later middle of the seat.
+	The middle of the bike is usually the later middle of the seat.

-	-By long press (E) the items can be pick up again.
+	By long press (E) the items can be pick up again.

-	-All items have an activatable (X) sound effect.
+	All items have an activatable (X) sound effect.

-* **New: 1 Additional "Bed"**

-	-The hospital bed also prevents the spread of infection.

-	-It is recommended to use this in combination with antibiotics.

 * **Optional: Modules**